-Things to Do in Shrewsbury, Shropshire-

-If you’ve been following us for a while, you might know we are huge fans of escape rooms, like the one in Birmingham.
+If you’ve been following us for a while, you might know we are huge fans of escape rooms like the one in Birmingham.
 And Shrewsbury is home to a pretty unique one where you get to escape from a prison cell!
-Despite the small size of the cell and the small number of things in there, the team have done a good job making it interesting, entertaining and quite difficult!
+Despite the small size of the cell and the small number of things in there, the team have done an excellent job making it interesting, entertaining and quite tricky!
 Ha!
 The other benefit of the Shrewsbury Prison escape room is that you get access to Shrewsbury Prison included in the ticket price, winner!

 Address: Shrewsbury Prison, The Dana, Shrewsbury, SY1 2HP

 7 | Visit Shrewsbury Museum & Art Gallery

 Nestled on the edge of The Square sits the Shrewsbury Museum & Art Gallery, also known as SM&AG.
 Established in 1835 elsewhere in Shrewsbury, SM&AG is now housed in the Music Hall, a fancy Victorian building redeveloped in 2009.

 In the museum, you’ll find a selection of exhibits showcasing archaeology, geology and fossils, decorative arts & ceramics and the social & industrial history of Shrewsbury, which collectively contains more than 300,000 items.

 Address: Shrewsbury Museum & Art Gallery, The Square, Shrewsbury, SY1 1LH